mdapena/pyventus/docs/tutorials/emitters/executor/index.md

 <p style='text-align: justify;' markdown>
-	&emsp;&emsp;The `ExecutorEventEmitter` inherits from the base `EventEmitter` class and uses an `Executor` interface to asynchronously run event handlers in either threads or processes.
+	&emsp;&emsp;The `ExecutorEventEmitter` inherits from the base `EventEmitter` class and uses an `Executor` interface to asynchronously run event emissions in either threads or processes.
 This flexibility in execution models allows you to choose the optimal approach based on your specific application requirements.
 </p>